Basalt PavementThe pavement is made by melting of natural basalt and its casting into metal moulds.

 Before laying the tile should be cleaned from dust, e.g. by dipping into water.
 After cleaning and eventual further treatment of the pavement bed the tiles are laid into the mortar bed or into the bed from wet concrete mix.
 They may be also glued with binder similarly as the ceramic tiles onto prepared, properly cleaned, matured and compact concrete bed.
 The adhesive should be spread onto whole bed surface.
 The adhesive should be applied by toothed scraper (tooth height 6-8mm).

 The laying process should prevent occurrence of cavities under the tiles and irregular laying along the back side regarding the surface.
 The adhesive should penetrate the interstices max. to 1/3 of tile thickness.
-The application of binding adhesive to the back side of individual tiles is not allowed.
 Temperature during laying (incl. bed) should adhere to the instructions of the adhesive manufacturer.

 Pointing should be carried out only if the adhesive is sufficiently cured, after 1 to 2 days.
 The recommended tool for the pointing is pointer z EUFIX material range.
 Recommended interstice size between the tiles is min 3-7 mm.
 The interstices should be evenly wide, flat, straight and non-depressed.
 The interstices are filed with pointing compound and should not protrude over the floor surface.
 The residual compound should be removed.